 Making Wet and Sticky Dough

-- Add warm water, sugar, and yeast in a large mixing bowl.
+- Add warm water, sugar, and yeast to a large mixing bowl.

 - Stir gently to mix and let it sit for 5 minutes.